-The regulation of signs has never been an easy issue for local governments.
+Sign regulations have never been an easy issue for local governments.
 Municipalities have often found themselves between a rock and a hard place, trying to find the right balance between promoting public safety, aesthetics, economic development and the right to freedom of speech.
-With the recent Supreme Court decision in Reed v.
-Town of Gilbert, this matter has once again been brought to the attention of all municipalities.
+With the Supreme Court decision in Reed v.
+Town of Gilbert and its more recent 2022 decision in Austin v.
+Reagan Nat.
+Advertising of Austin, this matter has once again been brought to the attention of all municipalities.

 This issue was brought to light by a local church in Gilbert, AZ.
 Each week the church held services at various locations throughout the town and posted temporary signs each weekend that announced the time and location of the next service.
 A municipal sign ordinance adopted by Gilbert in 2005 regulated the manner in which signs could be displayed in public areas.
 When the town’s Sign Code compliance manager cited the local church for violating the ordinance, the church filed a lawsuit in which they argued the town’s sign regulations violated its First Amendment right to the freedom of speech.
 The Ninth Circuit Court of Appeals agreed with the town, but that decision was reversed by the U.S. Supreme Court.